cathynewman/LAGNiAppE/0_software_info.md

 # Software Instructions

 These instructions are for MacOS.
-I have tested on MacBook Air M1 running [ADD HOME MACBOOK AIR VERSION] and MacBook Pro M2 running Sonoma 14.4.
+I have tested on MacBook Air M1 running Big Sur 11 and MacBook Pro M2 running Sonoma 14.4.

 ## AliView